BabylonJS/BabylonNative/Documentation/faq.md

 ## Does Babylon Native support WASM?

 The JavaScript virtual machines (JavaScriptCore, V8, Chakra, ...) that we have so far all support WebAssembly automatically.

+## How to debug JavaScript ?

+### Windows

+In VisualStudio, select `Script` in the `Local Windows Debugger`.
+Then, run your app in debug mode (F5).
+You can put breakpoints, watch variable, ... in your JS scripts.

+### MacOS and iOS

+With Safari tools, it's possible to hook any JavaScriptCore instance running locally on your Mac or on your device and simulator.
+[Follow this steps to set it up.](DebugJavascriptMacIOS.md)
+Then you can debug from Safari just like you would debug standard JS.

+## How to debug rendering ?

+First, if you get rendering issues in Babylon Native but you don't reproduce in BabylonJS (in Playground), [please consider posting the issue on BabylonJS forum.](https://forum.babylonjs.com/)

+### Windows and Android

+Download and use [RenderDoc.](https://renderdoc.org/) You can find a guide to debug graphics on [Android device at this location.](https://renderdoc.org/docs/how/how_android_capture.html)

+### MacOS and iOS

+The tool of choice on Apple device is Xcode.
+It contains tools to capture and inspect shaders, textures and more.
+A more [detailed documentation is available here.](DebugRenderedFrameMetal.md)